omnibor/spec/SPEC.md

 ### GitBOM Document Construction by a Build Tool

-A build tool creating an output artifact must compute a GitBOM document of each mandatory artifact id type.
+A build tool creating an output artifact must compute a GitBOM Document of each mandatory artifact id type.

 For each input artifact the build tool must:

 1. Compute the git object id of the input - ${artifact identifier}
-2. Examine the input for an embedded GitBOM identifier - ${gitbom idenfitier}
+2. Examine the input for an embedded GitBOM Document Identifier - ${gitbom document identifier}

-The build tool must persist a GitBOM document using the ${artifact identifier} and ${gitbom identifier} for each input.
+The build tool must persist a GitBOM Document using the ${artifact identifier} and ${gitbom document identifier} for each input.

 ### GitBOM Document persistence by a Build Tool

-Each build tool should persist all GitBOM documents it generates.
+Each build tool should persist all GitBOM Documents it generates.

 Generically, GitBOM persistence can be thought of as having an abstract API:
 ```